 Above - photo sent by Peter Cooper in Australia

-Amelia Bates born 1898 in Flitcham can be seen int he photo, right, and is Peter Cooper's grandmother.
+Amelia Bates born 1898 in Flitcham and is Peter Cooper's grandmother

 Below - photo sent by Tracy Skelton in Canada